 A machine shop, that had two parts, one did mostly car items, the other did custom items (Fleischer's Machine Services; Machining by Flash).

-An antique motorcycle repair, restoration, and buy/sell company, Fleischer Antique Bikes
+An antique motorcycle repair, restoration, and buy/sell company, Fleischer's Antique Bikes.

 Here is a very shortened version of a Bio (biography).

 I had quite a few employees several times at the various businesses.
 The base business expanded & other businesses were added, some removed.
 Decades later, as I headed ever so slowly towards what I thought might be retirement, I shrunk the businesses to just one.
 My present electronics repair company is basically the same one I have had since a teenager.
-It is a warranty station for many well-known musician's electronics manufacturer's, such as Fender, Korg, Marshall, ETC. The balance of my work, maybe 10%, is a mixture of HiFi, commercial & industrial electronics.
-I do some consulting/engineering now & then....on electronics, BMW bikes, computers and peripherals.
+It is now a warranty station for many well-known musician's electronics manufacturer's, such as Fender, Korg, Marshall, ETC. The balance of my work, maybe 10 to 20%, is a mixture of HiFi, commercial & industrial electronics & some consulting/engineering now & then....on electronics, BMW bikes, computers and peripherals.

-To make this clear.....I no longer solicit any type of BMW motorcycle work for others.
-I still do a few things now & then for old-time customers and friends, but not as a regular business.
+To make this clear.....I no longer solicit nor do any type of BMW motorcycle work for others.

-I had several lengthy careers, one was in the military & I worked for two U.S. Government three-letter Agencies.
+I had several lengthy careers, one was in the military & I worked for U.S. Government three and four letter Agencies.
 During those many years (30++), I was, for lengthy periods, in BOTH in the military, AND working for an Agency, AND assigned to civilian companies for special projects.
 Since you are probably reading this on my website because you are a BMW motorcycle owner, you probably also know that I apprenticed myself to some BMW motorcycle dealerships many decades ago, and worked at Winklemann's BMW; initially part-time as an apprentice tech but finally as chief technician and head of the shop.
 I've been very heavily involved with BMW motorcycles in a number of ways since the fifties.
-I seldom to never work on Oilheads, and occasionally I work on Classic K bikes.
+I seldom worked on Oilheads and Classic K bikes.
 I have done a fair amount of custom sidecar work.
 Before I got heavily into BMW motorcycles, I had other makes of bikes, and eventually had a vast collection of antique bikes I restored, all gone to museums now.

 Fleischer's Electronics Service is on the web as http://fleischerelectronicsservice.com/

 There is also a Bargain-Basement section to that website; and, the business for sale section.